 In 2010, the Arkansas Hunger Relief Alliance and Share Our Strength joined together with Governor Mike Beebe and First Lady Ginger Beebe in launching the Arkansas No Kid Hungry campaign.
 With generous support from corporate partners Weight Watchers, Tyson Foods, and the Midwest Dairy Council, the Arkansas No Kid Hungry campaign has become a successful public-private partnership working to end childhood hunger in Arkansas.

-Today, according to Feeding America’s Map the Meal Gap 2015 report, Arkansas ranks 3rd, behind Mississippi and the District of Columbia in childhood food insecurity.
-Although we are making inroads into turning the tide on childhood hunger, it is a stubborn, widespread issue.
-Despite the fact that more than 4 million summer meals were served to Arkansas children at risk of hunger in 2014 alone, still there are children in Arkansas who do not get enough to eat when school is out.
-Although providing grants and technical support to more than 360 schools as they adopt Breakfast-After-the-Bell programs has helped connect more than 25,000 additional kids every day with a nutritious breakfast, there are still too many schools that allow barriers such as transportation and cafeteria stigma to stand between their students and a nutritious breakfast.
-Even though more than 8,600 families have learned to shop smarter and cook healthier through Cooking Matters and Cooking Matters at the Store nutrition education programs, there are many thousands of families we still need to reach, and we will.
+Today, according to Feeding America’s Map the Meal Gap 2016 report, Arkansas (with 26.3 percent) ranks 5th behind Mississippi, New Mexico, Arizona and Alabama in childhood food insecurity.
+Although we are making inroads into turning the tide on childhood hunger— going from 2nd to 5th nationally— it is a stubborn, widespread issue.
+Despite the fact that more than 2.4 million summer meals were served to Arkansas children at risk of hunger in 2015 alone, still there are children in Arkansas who do not get enough to eat when school is out.
+Although providing grants and technical support to more than 450 schools that have chosen to adopt Breakfast-After-the-Bell programs has helped connect many thousands more kids every day with a nutritious breakfast, there are still too many schools allowing barriers such as transportation and cafeteria stigma to stand between their students and a nutritious breakfast.
+Even though more than 13,600 families have learned to shop smarter and cook healthier through Cooking Matters and Cooking Matters at the Store nutrition education programs, there are many thousands of families we still need to reach, and we will.

 The comprehensive strategy of surrounding children with nutritious food where they live, learn and play allows us to focus resources where they can have the greatest effect, and it’s making a difference in the lives of Arkansas children.